Best Brands College 2026

 Time: 3:05 – 3:35 pm

-In a time of constant disruption, how do brands stay relevant?
-Two perspectives – the values-driven approach of FC St. Pauli and the progressive model of FC Viktoria Berlin in women’s football – will demonstrate how social commitment, working closely with the community and showing courage can strengthen brands in the long term.
-Felicia Mutterer and Oke Göttlich will show examples of diversified investor structures, effective community building and successful initiatives such as Kiezhelden (Neighbourhood Heroes), FC St. Pauli’s social initiative that supports marginalised groups in the local area.
-Plus: Jasmine Robinson from Monarch Collective will reveal international insights from a global investor perspective.
+In a time of constant disruption, how did brands stay relevant?
+Two perspectives – the values-driven approach of FC St. Pauli and the progressive model of FC Viktoria Berlin in women’s football – demonstrated how social commitment, working closely with the community and showing courage could strengthen brands in the long term.
+Felicia Mutterer and Oke Göttlich showed examples of diversified investor structures, effective community building and successful initiatives such as Kiezhelden (Neighbourhood Heroes), FC St. Pauli’s social initiative that supported marginalised groups in the local area.
+Plus: Jasmine Robinson from Monarch Collective revealed international insights from a global investor perspective.
 Monarch recently became the first global investor specialising in women’s sports to invest in FC Viktoria Berlin – a first in the German Women’s Bundesliga.
-In the panel, you will be able to ask her questions directly and find out how leadership, empathy and business courage can make today’s brands resilient and desirable.
+In the panel, you were able to ask her questions directly and find out how leadership, empathy and business courage could make today’s brands resilient and desirable.

 Further information about the Speakers can be found here.